Whyalla: History

+Early history

 Whyalla is part of the Barngarla Aboriginal country.

 A mariner named William Morgan Burgoyne purportedly recommended the site for the establishment of a port on False Bay to Harry Morgan of BHP.
 Burgoyne had spent several weeks there on a trip out from Port Augusta hunting kangaroo with his brother and another man called Alf Rowarth.
 At that time there was no settlement between Middleback Station and the Point Lowly Lighthouse, and kangaroos were plentiful there.

 Burgoyne recalled that the tug Florrie ferried a crew there a week later and pegged out the settlement first known as Hummocky.

+20th century

+Whyalla was founded as "Hummock's Hill", and was known by that name until 1916.
 It was officially founded as Hummock's Hill in 1901 by the BHP Whyalla Tramway, which transported iron ore from Iron Knob in the Middleback Range to the sea.
 Its first shipment was transported across Spencer Gulf to Port Pirie, where it was used in lead smelters as a flux.
 A jetty was built to transfer the ore and the first shipment was sent in 1903.
 The early settlement consisted of small cottages and tents clustered around the base of the hill.
 The post office opened in 1901 as Hummock's Hill.

 In 1905 the town's first school opened.
 It was originally called Hummock Hill School but was subsequently renamed to Whyalla Primary School and Whyalla Higher Primary School.
 The school's current name is Whyalla Town Primary School.

 The arid environment and lack of natural fresh water resources made it necessary to import water in barges from Port Pirie.

 The Post Office was renamed Whyalla on 1 November 1919, and on 16 April 1920 the town was officially proclaimed with its new name.
-The ore conveyor on the jetty was improved, and the shipping of ore to the newly built Newcastle, New South Wales, steelworks commenced.
+The ore conveyor on the jetty was improved, and the shipping of ore to the newly built Newcastle Steelworks commenced.
 The town grew slowly prior to the development of steelmaking and shipbuilding facilities in the late 1930s.